The Pareto principle (also known as the 80-20 rule) states that, for many events, roughly 80% of the effects come from 20% of the causes.

 20% of the modeling effort suffices to generate 80% of the application code

 This implies that, following a pragmatic MDD approach, we can boost our productivity and benefit from many of the advantages of modeling without the burden of defining complete and precise models.
-This is the assumption behind the services offered by the portal (btw, the XMI service will be released in the next days, stay tuned).
 I think that for many companies, this 80% of code-generation will be more than enough or, at least, a good starting point to experiment with MDD before deciding whether to adopt a full MDD-based development process.

 Let me give you an example.
-To achieve a 100% code-generation of a software system we need to fully specify during the modeling phase the behaviour of all required system operations (e.g. using some kind of action language, as the one provided by the UML).
+To achieve a 100% code-generation of a software system we need to fully specify during the modeling phase the behavior of all required system operations (e.g. using some kind of action language, as the one provided by the UML).
 However, it turns out that most of the operations (you guess it! around 80%) are simple CRUD (create/read/update/delete) operations, whose number, specification, parameters and behaviour could be automatically deduced from the static model elements in the class diagram! (e.g. if the class diagram contains a Customer class, it is not difficult to see that the system will need to offer operations to create new customers, to update each one of its attributes, … ).
-That is, with a 20% of the modeling effort (only the definition of the static aspects of the domain) we can automatically generate an staggering 80% of all operations required to query/manipulate the applications’ data (see a couple of case studies we did to validate this result as part of this paper )
+That is, with a 20% of the modeling effort (only the definition of the static aspects of the domain) we can automatically generate a staggering 80% of all operations required to query/manipulate the applications’ data.

 For instance, given this model: